Crazy about dill pickles but can't wait for cucumber season? Satisfy your pickle craze with these fermented dill carrot sticks!

 - 1-2 tbsp. dried or fresh dill

-- Pour 2 teaspoons of salt (10 g) into each mason jar.
+- Pour 2 teaspoons of salt into each glass jar.

 - Peel the carrots and cut them into sticks.